 What is Orthodontics?

-Orthodontics is a special field of dentistry that concentrates on the diagnosis, prevention and treatment of dental and facial irregularities.
+Orthodontics is a special field of dentistry that concentrates on the diagnosis, prevention, and treatment of dental and facial irregularities.
 The technical terms for these problems are “malocclusion,” which means “bad bite”.
-The practice of orthodontics requires professional skill in the design, application and control of corrective appliances, such as braces, to bring the lips and jaws into proper alignment, to achieve facial balance and create a beautiful smile.
+The practice of orthodontics requires professional skill in the design, application, and control of corrective appliances, such as braces, to bring the lips and jaws into proper alignment, to achieve facial balance and create a beautiful smile.

 What is an Orthodontist?

 All orthodontists are dentists, but only 6% of dentists are orthodontists.
-An orthodontist is a specialist in the diagnosis, prevention and treatment of dental and facial irregularities.
+An orthodontist is a specialist in the diagnosis, prevention, and treatment of dental and facial irregularities.
 Orthodontists must first attend college, and then complete a four-year dental graduate program at a University or Dental School or other institution accredited by the American Dental Association.
 They must then successfully complete an additional 2-3 year residency program of advanced education in orthodontics.
-This residency program must also be accredited by the American Dental Association and American Association of Orthodontics.
-Through this extensive training, the orthodontist learns the skills required to manage overall care of the orthodontic patient.
+This residency program must also be accredited by the American Dental Association and the American Association of Orthodontics.
+Through this extensive training, the orthodontist learns the skills required to manage the overall care of the orthodontic patient.
 Only dentists, who have successfully completed this advanced specialty education, may call themselves orthodontists.